How amazing is your blog content, really?

 - add a shortcode – this is a simple code you put around the relevant text that magically adds it to a box in the post (here is some quick box shortcode examples) – the downside is this requires programming knowledge!

-- use a plugin such as Thrive Content Builder (you can read my review and detailed walkthrough here) which has a variety of such boxes built-in (and more)
+- use a plugin such as Thrive Architect (here is a detailed review and walk-through by Colin) which has a variety of such boxes built-in (and more)

 Either way, this results is your readers being drawn to the most useful content within your blog posts, which keeps them reading further.